-Medical Properties Trust (MPW) is a global REIT focused on investment in hospital real estate with 438 properties across 9 countries, with a footprint across 4 continents.
-MPW is the second largest non-government owner of hospitals in the world, with a portfolio of roughly 50,000 beds and \$21.4 billion in assets.
-Additionally, they have the second-best adjusted funds from operations p (AFFO) valuation in the sector at 12.5x.
-In addition, AFFO has a 10-year CAGR at 9.4%.
-REIT's distributions are unfortunately not qualified dividends.
+Medical Properties Trust (MPW) is a global REIT focused on investment in hospital real estate with 434 properties across 10 countries, with a footprint across 4 continents.
+MPW is one of the largest non-government owners of hospitals in the world, with a portfolio of roughly 45,000 beds and just over \$19 billion in assets.
+An advantage of MPW is that in every lease contract, there is an inflation escalator that creates value for shareholders without any additional capital investment.
+MPW expects to receive \$57 million extra in cash rents in FY23 from inflation escalators.

 In the last 35 years, Medicare spending on hospitals has only declined a single time.
-With an aging population it is likely that Medicare spending will continue to grow over the next several decades as the bulk of Baby Boomers reach Medicare age and life expectancy has increased.
+With an aging population, Medicare spending will continue to grow over the next several decades as the bulk of Baby Boomers reach Medicare age and life expectancy has increased.
 Additionally, there has been a massive push for behavioral healthcare facilities.

-In the wake of COVID-19 and the resulting intensive care bed shortage, there is a critical need for expanding hospital capacity.
-With interest rates on the rise financing expansion through leaseback agreements may prove to be cheaper for hospitals than traditional debt financing.
+In the wake of COVID-19 and the resulting intensive care bed shortage, there is a critical need to expand hospital capacity.
+With interest rates on the rise, financing expansion through sales leaseback agreements may prove to be cheaper for hospitals than traditional debt financing.
+This is a good environment for MPW.